stefan-kolb/nucleus/README.md

 Moreover, logs can only be retrieved as long as at least once instance of the CF application is running, hence the application state is `running`.
 If there are no logs that can be retrieved, the log list will be empty and the direct call of a log file will result in an 404 error.

+**Services**

+- As of now we focus only allow bindable services and create a new instance of the service to add
+- Therefrore services must be `active` and `bindable`
+- Only one instance of the same service can be bound to the application

 ### Openshift v2

 [Openshift V2](https://openshift.com)